What if I told you it took me 25+ failed interviews and 2+ stressful months to secure my first product management job?

 Mocking with peers is simple.
 You're talking to "friends" and "equals."
 There is no stress.

 On the other hand, interviewers are not friends.
 They are also not equals.
 They are experienced and know a lot more than you.
+Most importantly, they make the decision that decides your fate.
+In other words, real-world interviews are way more stressful than mock interviews.

 Force fitting frameworks:

+I focused only on "frameworks" and not on understanding the essence.
 As a result, my answers were shallow, a lousy attempt to force fit a "framework" for all my answers.

 Lack of understanding.

-For example: in the Dropbox example -- one of the mistakes (that I now know) I made was completely ignoring the business goal for Dropbox at the time.
+For example, in the Dropbox example -- one of the mistakes (that I now know) I made was completely ignoring the business goal for Dropbox at the time.

 I didn't spend any time discussing the goals, so my solutions were all over the place.
 It was impossible to know which one would create the highest impact.